-On only the second day of my Oasis Overland 75 Day tour from Nairobi to Cape Town the excitement levels were high.
+The excitement levels were high on only the second day of my Oasis Overland 75 Day tour from Nairobi to Cape Town.

-Especially since Lake Nakuru National Park contains some of the best wildlife spotting opportunities in Africa with 4 of the “Big 5” on offer.
-The only one missing is the almighty Elephant.
-And within seconds I was ticking them off the list.
+Mainly since Lake Nakuru National Park contains some of the best wildlife spotting opportunities in Africa, with 4 of the “Big 5” on offer, the only one missing is the almighty Elephant.
+And within seconds, I was ticking them off the list.

-Only 100m through the gates entrance we parked next to two gargantuan Water Buffalo 10m away in the grass.
-Exiled from their herd for becoming too old they were left to roam the Game Park by themselves without companions for their final years.
+We parked only 100m through the gate entrance next to two gargantuan Water Buffalo 10m away in the grass.
+Exiled from their herd for becoming too old, they were left to roam the Game Park by themselves without companions for their final years.

 Perhaps the closeness of the entrance provided them with a sense of protection from the predators wandering the grassy plains.

-They are quick to realise that Safari vehicles mean food and all the view points over Lake Nakuru National Park are infested with Baboons trying to climb through open windows after a tasty snack.
-Unsuspecting tourists are jumped upon and pieces of fruit snatched from their hands.
+They quickly realize that Safari vehicles mean food, and all the viewpoints over Lake Nakuru National Park are infested with Baboons trying to climb through open windows after a tasty snack.
+Unsuspecting tourists are jumped upon, and pieces of fruit are snatched from their hands.

 Nasty, nasty animals.